 My son was looking at the Atomic Bomb (fission bomb) for his project.
 It’s all very well to understand how the chain reaction works and to look up facts about blast yields, but it’s much harder to portray the awesome power involved in a real context.
 For example, a blast equivalent to 1 kiloton of TNT is clearly a big bang but most people have little concept of what it actually means; and indeed how much bigger is a 1 megaton blast?
 It’s all a bit hard to imagine.
+Do you want to know how to win as quickly as possible?
+Play with the dota 2 betting right now.
+There’s a lot of money and fun!

 To try and portray a feel for the enormous energy released from nuclear fission I think it is important to understand 3 basic concepts: